Mushroom Life Cycle: 4 Key Stages and Their Features

 And because the hyphae contain the mushroom’s genetic material, they’re responsible for finding spores of the opposite sex to bond with.

 They’ll go as far as they need to meet their matches.
-When the meeting happens, two hyphae combine to form a cell of two nuclei.
+When the meeting happens in this stage of the mushroom life cycle, two hyphae combine to form a cell of two nuclei.

 Stage 3 - The Mycelium Expands